nus-cs2103-AY2324S2/ip/docs/README.md

 Too many tasks in the list to keep track of?
 Toothless can help you find tasks you in the list using a simple command line.

-For example, if you wish to find tasks associated with a book, you can input "find book" The command will start with find, followed by the keyword.
+For example, if you wish to find tasks associated with a book, you can input "find book" The command will start with find, followed by the keyword!

 The expected output would be:
 ------------------------------------------